February 17, 2015 § 5 Comments

 I wandered around the decimated site trying to photograph something…… anything would do!
 To make matters worse it was a typical winter day, cold, very overcast with appalling light; with the demolition almost complete this was no time to get artistic, click the bloody shutter and go!
 Maybe I should have got a bit artistic because when the film was developed many of the pictures were so under exposed you couldn’t see them, only a few were of sufficient quality to reproduce and two of them can be seen later in the post. « Read the rest of this entry »

-In recent weeks wyrleyblog has produced an excellent early history of my old school, Whitehall in West Bromwich Road, Caldmore.
+Some time ago wyrleyblog produced an excellent early history of my old school, Whitehall Infants and Juniors in West Bromwich Road, Caldmore.
 The post is in two parts, the first part concerns the founding in 1899 followed by the Sarah Jane Parker story from 1899-1923.
 To read these two posts click on the links below:-

 June 4, 2014 § Leave a comment